aetperf/aetperf.github.io/_posts/2022-04-14-Heapsort-with-Numba-and-Cython.md

 This array is random, but we can observe that the max-heap property is satisfied everywhere except at the root!
 The sub-trees rooted at nodes 1 and 2 do happen to satisfy the max-heap property already.
 So let's call the `max_heapify` function on the root node.
-It's going to swap the root node with one of its child, and repeat the process until the node value is not smaller than its parent value and larger than the children values.

 ```python